Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: The flavon vacuum alignments

-In this section we show that the VEVs, Eqs.~(\ref{eq:flavvevs}), can be uniquely defined by their symmetries.
-More concretely, we show that they can be expressed as unique and simultaneous invariant eigenstates of a set of group elements.
-These elements constitute a subgroup of the flavour group, $\sgm\times\bt\times\bt$.
+In the rest of this section, we show that each VEV in Eqs.~(\ref{eq:flavvevs}) can be expressed as a unique and simultaneous invariant eigenstate of a set of group elements of $\sgm\times\bt\times\bt$.
 These elements constitute a subgroup of the flavor group.
 In other words, each VEV is uniquely identified by a specific subgroup of the flavor group.

-First we consider the flavon $\Delta$.
+Let us study the VEV of the flavon $\Delta$.
 Consider the group element

-acting on the flavon VEV $\langle\bind\rangle$, Eq.~(\ref{eq:flavvevs}).
-The direct product, Eq.~(\ref{eq:opd1}), (corresponding to $\bt\times\bt$) acts on the two indices of $\langle\bind\rangle$.
+acting on $\langle\bind\rangle$, Eq.~(\ref{eq:flavvevs}).
+The direct product, Eq.~(\ref{eq:opd1}) (corresponding to $\bt\times\bt$), acts on the two indices of $\langle\bind\rangle$.
 As a matrix equation, the operation of this group element on the VEV can be written as

-where the rows and columns of $\langle\bind\rangle$ corresponds to the first and the second $\bt$ in the direct product.
-It is clear that, this operation multiplies all the vanishing elements in the VEVs with $\om$ or $\ob$.
+where the rows and columns of $\langle\bind\rangle$ correspond to the first and the second $\bt$ in the direct product.
+It is clear that this operation multiplies all the vanishing elements in the VEVs with $\om$ or $\ob$.
 Therefore, invariance of the VEV under $\mathcal {O}_{C\bind}$ ensures that these elements vanish.

 Consider the group element

 where $I$ is the identity.
 As a matrix equation, the operation of this element on the VEV can be written as